dafny-lang/dafny/docs/DafnyRef/Attributes.md

 will still emit declaration code if necessary, whereas `{:compile false}` will just ignore the declaration for compilation purposes.

+### 11.2.5. `{:concurrent}`  {#sec-concurrent-attribute}
+The `{:concurrent}` attribute indicates that the compiled code for a function or method may be executed concurrently.
+While Dafny is a sequential language and does not support any native concepts for spawning or controlling concurrent execution, it does support restricting the specification of declarations such that it is safe to execute them concurrently using integration with the target language environment.

+Currently, the only way to satisfy this requirement is to ensure that the specification of the function or method includes the equivalent of `reads {}` and `modifies {}`.
+This ensures that the code does not read or write any shared mutable state, although it is free to write and write newly allocated objects.

 ### 11.2.5. `{:extern <name>}` {#sec-extern-method}
 See [`{:extern <name>}`](#sec-extern).